1.4 - Combating corporate crime

-The Bill comprises the first phase of legislative reform implementing the recommendations of the statutory review of Australia’s AML/CTF regime and contains a number of measures to modernise the regime.
+The Act comprises the first phase of legislative reform implementing the recommendations of the statutory review of Australia’s AML/CTF regime and contains a number of measures to modernise the regime.
 The Act regulates digital currency exchange businesses under the AML/CTF regime.
 The Act also provides regulatory relief to industry, including by de-regulating the cash-in-transit sector and clarifying financial institutions’ correspondent banking due diligence obligations.
-The Bill is expected to result in estimated savings to industry each year for the ten years after the measures come into force of $36,086,393.
+The Act is expected to result in estimated savings to industry each year for the ten years after the measures come into force of $36,086,393.
 This financial impact includes average annual regulatory costs of $662,221 for business and community organisations arising from measures to regulate digital currency exchange providers.

-Should Government decide to regulate tranche two entities, these sectors would be subject to obligations under the AML/CTF regime.
+Should the Government decide to regulate tranche two entities, these sectors would be subject to obligations under the AML/CTF regime.
 The nature and extent of any such obligations would be considered during further consultation with industry.

 Australian Securities and Investment Commission enforcement review taskforce (milestone 4)

-The taskforce has consulted on a number of issues, including penalties for corporate fraud, prior to the delivery of a final report to Government.
+The taskforce completed public consultation on a number of issues, including penalties for corporate fraud, prior to the delivery of a final report to Government.

-The Taskforce is led by a Panel chaired by the Department of the Treasury, and includes senior representatives from Australian Securities and Investments Commission, the Attorney-General’s Department, and the office of the Commonwealth Director of Public Prosecutions, with support from an Expert Group drawn from academia and legal experts recognised for their expertise in corporations, consumer, financial and credit law.
+The Taskforce was led by a Panel chaired by the Department of the Treasury, and included senior representatives from Australian Securities and Investments Commission, the Attorney-General’s Department, and the office of the Commonwealth Director of Public Prosecutions, with support from an Expert Group drawn from academia and legal experts recognised for their expertise in corporations, consumer, financial and credit law.
 The Expert Group provided ongoing advice and feedback to the Panel during the preparation of report and recommendations.

 Government: Australian Commission for Law Enforcement Integrity, Australian Federal Police, Australian Securities and Investments Commission, Australian Transaction Reports and Analysis Centre, Commonwealth Director of Public Prosecutions, The Department of the Treasury, Department of the Prime Minister and Cabinet